 1. Place CSS in a separate file

-When you’re working with CSS code you should always use an external file to load CSS from.
-It’s very important to have your project files well organized and this helps you doing that.
+When working with CSS code, you should use an external files to load CSS from.
+It’s very important to have your project files well organized and this helps you do that.

 2. Reset CSS

-The best method I know since I work in this area is the Eric Mayer’s Css Reset method .
+The best method I know since I work in this area is Eric Mayer’s CSS Reset method .